laserpants/foomake/README.md

 options:
   USE_MY_MATH:
     description: Use tutorial provided math implementation
-    default: ON
+    initial: ON

 executables:
   Tutorial:                         # add the executable